Committee for Skeptical Inquiry: Following pseudoscientific and paranormal belief trends

 CSI was quoted to consider pseudoscience topics to include yogic flying, therapeutic touch, astrology, fire walking, voodoo, magical thinking, Uri Geller, alternative medicine, channeling, psychic hotlines and detectives, near-death experiences, unidentified flying objects (UFOs), the Bermuda Triangle, homeopathy, faith healing, and reincarnation.

 CSI changes its focus with the changing popularity and prominence of what it considers to be pseudoscientific and paranormal beliefs.
 For example, as promoters of intelligent design increased their efforts to include it in school curricula in recent years, CSI stepped up its attention to the subject, creating an "Intelligent Design Watch" website publishing numerous articles on evolution and intelligent design in Skeptical Inquirer and on the Internet.

 CSI Chief Investigator

 In September 2022, Kenny Biddle was announced as CSI's Chief Investigator.
-Biddle is a CSI Fellow and writes a column for Skeptical Inquirer called A Closer Look (2018–present), which focuses on his use of scientific skepticism to investigate paranormal claims, including ghost photography and video, ghost hunting equipment, UFOs and psychic ability.
+He is a CSI Fellow and writes a column for Skeptical Inquirer called "A Closer Look" (2018–present), which focuses on his use of scientific skepticism to investigate paranormal claims, including ghost photography and video, ghost hunting equipment, UFOs and psychic ability.
 Biddle credits his previous careers as an auto mechanic, helicopter mechanic, and X-ray technician for building his skills in attention to detail, problem-solving, testing, and critical thinking.
-Biddle also has co-written articles with Joe Nickell about ghost and miraculous photography.
+He also has co-written articles with Joe Nickell about ghost and miraculous photography.
 Biddle was a speaker at CSICon in 2019 and 2022.